vapor-ware/synse-docs/docs/sdk/user/advanced.md

 The SDK allows you to register custom functions which are made available to devices managed by the plugin.
 See below for an example.
 It is important to note that functions are referenced by their name, so all function names must be unique.
-If a function name conflicts with an existing name (whether custom or built-in), the SDK will raise an error.
+If a function name conflicts with an existing name (whether custom or built-in), the SDK will return an error.

 ### Example